Introduction

 The illustration here is still simplified, as hydrogen atoms are generally also omitted or combined with other atoms as groups in this visualization.
 Adding these would yield a more complex graph but equally valid graph.

-Message Passing Neural Networks (MPNNs) take advantage of the ability of molecules to be represented as graphs in order to compute compute meaningful representations of them.
+Message Passing Neural Networks (MPNNs) take advantage of the ability of molecules to be represented as graphs in order to compute meaningful representations of them.
 Molecules vary in size and in the number of nodes and edges they have, which makes it difficult for neural networks to perform operations with them.
 Using MPNNs we can compute a fixed size representation, which is easier for a neural network to ingest.
 MPNNs are also differentiable, which means that they can be incorporated into the network architecture.
 This allows the MPNN to be trained and finetuned to produce representations for a specific purpose.

 The MPNN computes its representation in two phases: A message passing phase and a readout phase.
 The former allows the network to iteratively build up properties of the molecule over set amount steps.
 The latter combines these properties into a fixed size vector that represents the molecule as a whole.